cnlohr/espwebc3/docs/notes.md

 `tccgen_compile`
 1. `next` Get and add the next symbol to the stack

+`next`
+1. `next_nomacro` find the next token without macro substitution.
+2.

+`next_nomacro`
+1. If the global variable `macro_ptr` is set, check if the macro expands to a fixed value.
+If it does, copy the value into the tokc (constant value) global variable. (this is done in the `tok_get` function).
+2. Otherwise eat any spaces in `macro_ptr` and make the global variable `tok` the first non-space element.
+3. Read in the token with the `next_nomacro1` function.
+   1. This function does most of the parsing work, it continues looping until...

+## 32bit vs 64bit Binaries
+Whether 32bit or 64bit binaries are used is set by the `PTR_SIZE` variable.
+This is defined in the `riscv64-gen.c` file and checked in the `tcc_set_linker()` function in `libtcc.c` file.

 # Appendix A: Reference Documents
 * Official Assembly Manual: https://github.com/riscv/riscv-asm-manual/blob/master/riscv-asm.md